MicrosoftDocs/Viva/Viva/glint/setup/program-summary-communications.md

 ### Use Reminders

-You may send up to three reminders during the survey window and also a final reminder.
+Set up to three reminders during the survey window and also a final reminder.

 >[!TIP]
 >Send two survey reminders per program.
-Survey takers will only receive reminders if they haven't completeled their survey.
+Survey takers only receive reminders if they haven't completeled their survey.

-Use the **Pencil symbol** to open the slider window and then you'll be able to:
+Use the **Pencil symbol** to open the slider window and then:

 - Change reminder send dates already preset.
 - Preview your reminder.
-At this time, the reminder message cannot be edited.
+At this time, the reminder message can't be edited.
 You may change the language and preview the message in other languages.

 ### Add survey reminders

 The dropdown menu on the **Add survey Reminder** button lets admins add reminders.
-After adding additional reminders, reminders display on the Communications page with an alarm symbol in a green circle.
+After adding additional reminders, the reminders display on the Communications page with an alarm symbol in a green circle - so you'll know you've added them.

 :::image type="content" source="../../media/glint/setup/program-summary-comms-add-reminder.png" alt-text="Screenshot of the Add Survey Reminder dropdown menu for the Communications setup page.":::

 ## Notifications when survey results are available

 The results notification email is a one-time notification to let users know that results are available to them.
-The email goes out to users in roles with **live** reporting access 24-hours before the email to all others (including phased access).
+The email sends to users in roles with **live** reporting access 24-hours before the email to all others (including phased access).
 Best practice is to make sure that roles are programmed and aligned before your survey closes.

 :::image type="content" source="../../media/glint/setup/program-summary-comms-conversation.png" alt-text="Screenshot of the Team Conversations section on the Communications setup page.":::

 ### Editing and adding feedback conversation reminders

-Conversation reminders are added by selecting the **Conversation Reminder** button.
+Conversation reminders are added by selecting  **Conversation Reminder**.
 You may choose to include an **+Add Overdue Reminder**.

 :::image type="content" source="../../media/glint/setup/program-summary-comms-edit-conversation-start.png" alt-text="Screenshot of the Edit Conversation Start Notification slider window on the Communications setup page.":::